Students from partner universities with whom Drake maintains student exchange agreements may apply to spend a semester

 Students approved for exchange should also:

 Exchange students who have not proven their English language proficiency may enroll in Drake's Intensive English Program.
 Those who wish to enroll in courses outside of the Intensive English Program must have an iBT TOEFL score of 71, an IELTS score of 6, or a Duolingo English Test score of 105.
 (Graduate-level and Law exchange students must have an iBT TOEFL score of 79, or an IELTS of 6.5.)

-Students who lack the necessary scores will take the Institutional TOEFL when they arrive at Drake and will be registered for courses based on the score they earn.
-For example, students who do well but score below the required score of 71 may be allowed to take a combination of other courses plus ESL.
+Students who lack the necessary scores will be registered for courses based on the score they earn.
+For example, students who do well but score below the required score of 71 may be allowed to take a combination of other courses plus IEP.

 Exchange students with TOEIC scores should plan to take a secondary English proficiency exam.
 Internet comparisons of TOEIC and TOEFL scores may be useful for students who wish to estimate their likelihood of success on the TOEFL, but those who wish to avoid uncertainty should take the TOEFL, IELTS, or Duolingo English Test in their home country before arrival.

 Students who are approved for exchange and who meet Drake’s English proficiency requirements will be assisted by ISSS and the appropriate academic department to prepare a schedule of classes.

 Course scheduling will be based on the student’s transcript and the list of courses “in progress”.
 Special care will be taken to ensure that Drake pre-requisites have been satisfied and that courses previously completed are not duplicated.

-Law students will meet with an adviser to plan their schedule after arrival at Drake.
+Law students will meet with a Law School adviser to plan their schedule.